cloudevents/spec/cesql/spec.md

 CESQL allows overloading, that is the engine MUST be able to distinguish between two functions defined with the same name but different arity.
 Because of implicit casting, no functions with the same name and same arity but different types are allowed.

-An overload on a variadic function is allowed only if the number of initial fixed arguments is greater than the maximum arity for that particular function name.
-Only one variadic overload is allowed.
+A function name MAY have at most one variadic overload definition and only if the number of initial fixed arguments is greater than the maximum arity of all other function definitions for that function name.

 For example, the following set of definitions are valid and will all be allowed by the rules: